 - CIC Outline Scope of Services for the Role of Information Management

 The role of an Information manager is highly skilled and involves challenges such as federating the asset model, validating the data and producing COBie outputs at each RIBA stage.
-BIM is all about turning data into information which in turn provides knowledge.
-If the data is missing, of the incorrect format, not delivered in time or just plain wrong then the information becomes non-existent or misleading at best, and the whole point of BIM is then missed, and the entire process becomes a waste of time.

-Why is the Information Manager role so crucial in BIM?
+Why is the role so important?

 - Data is at the very heart of BIM.
 Without data, there is no information and therefore no knowledge and no value.
 A typical construction project involves many stakeholders including, contractor, architect(s), consultants, PMs, engineers, and building product manufacturers.
 The coordination of data exchange is at the very core of the success of the project to ensure that the Right data in the right format is delivered at the right time.